Things to Do at Kilim Karst Geoforest Park

 Gua Kelawar (Bat Cave)

-Floating Fish Farm
+Floating Fish Farms

 Practical Information